Kyles of Bute

 The Kyles of Bute (Na Caoil Bhòdach) form a narrow sea channel that separates the northern end of the Isle of Bute from the Cowal Peninsula in Argyll and Bute, on the Scottish mainland.
 The surrounding hillsides are roughly wooded, and overlooked by rocky tops and areas of moorland.
 The Kyles are split into the East and West Kyles.

 The East Kyle (An Caol an Ear) runs from Rothesay Bay north west up to the entrance to Loch Riddon.
-Here at the northern end of the East Kyle are the Burnt Islands and the island of Eilean Dubh.
-The West Kyle (An Caol an Iar/An Caol Ceathrach) runs from here southwest, past the village of Tighnabruaich out to the Sound of Bute.
+At the south-eastern end of the East Kyle, the Kyle meets the Firth of Clyde and Loch Striven in a stretch of water overlooked by Ardyne Point and Strone Point on Cowal.
+At the north-western end of the East Kyle are the Burnt Islands and the island of Eilean Dubh.

+The West Kyle (An Caol an Iar/An Caol Ceathrach) runs from the northern end of the East Kyle southwest, past the village of Tighnabruaich out to the Sound of Bute.
 The area is a designated National Scenic Area.

 The Kyles are reflected in the name of Tighnabruaich-based Shinty team Kyles Athletic.